vic-ma/howtodismantle.github.io/_posts/2024-12-11-Cam-like-a-Bosch-Part-II-Integrate-Cam-Images-and-Streams-into-Peakboard-Applications.md

   - name: BoschCamParkingLot.pbmx
     url: /assets/2024-11-09/BoschCamParkingLot.pbmx
 ---
-A couple of weeks ago we discussed how to use the Bosch security cam to [monitor the occupancy level of a parking lot](/Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.html).
-In today's article we will discuss how to integrate the actual camera image in the Peakboard application.
-We can use two different basic technologies: Just a web image that is downloaded and refreshed reguarly, or we use the RTSP stream after we configured it in the camera's backend.
+A couple of weeks ago, we discussed how to use the Bosch security cam to [monitor the occupancy level of a parking lot](/Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.html).
+In today's article, we'll discuss how to integrate the camera image into the Peakboard application.

+There are two different methods:
+* Regularly download and refresh a web image.
+* Use the RTSP stream from the camera.

-The big advantage of embedding a camera image rather than a stream is the technical complexity and also a massively reduced network bandwidth.
-But the best choice is defined by the actual use case.
-In our case, monitoring a parking lot and its occupancy, the image option is the samrtest choice because the situation doesn't change within seconds.
-It will most likely change within minutes.
-So refreshing the image on a minutely basis is perfecty sufficient for the viewer.
+By embedding a web image rather than a stream, we reduce the technical complexity and network bandwidth.
+But the best choice is determined by the use case.

+For monitoring a parking lot and its occupancy, the image option is the best choice, because the situation doesn't change within seconds.
+Instead, it should take minutes for the situation to change.
+So refreshing the image every minute is perfect sufficient for the viewer.

-The story is completely different when we monitor moving traffic or even a machine with moving parts.
-Here the use of streaming makes much more sense to inform the viewer immedietely about any new situation.
+The story is different when we monitor moving traffic or even a machine with moving parts.
+Here, the use of streaming makes much more sense, because we'd want to inform the viewer immediately about any new information.

 ## Embed the camera picture